POST-CONVICTION INNOCENCE CLINIC (CLC 441 & 442)

 The PCIC represents a small number of clients who have been convicted of serious crimes in New York State but who present a colorable claim of actual innocence that cannot be proven through DNA evidence alone.
 NY Criminal Procedure Law §44.10 creates a pathway for such clients to request reversal of their conviction based upon newly discovered evidence.

-The Post-Conviction Innocence Project (“PCIP”) provides an opportunity for 2L and 3L day and 3L and 4L evening students to represent clients in post-conviction matters under the direct supervision of a faculty member.
+The Post-Conviction Innocence Clinic (“PCIC”) provides an opportunity for 2L and 3L day and 3L and 4L evening students to represent clients in post-conviction matters under the direct supervision of a faculty member.

-PCIP students will work in teams to handle the post-conviction cases.
-Students will engage in fact investigations geared towards filing post-conviction motions by tracking down court records and transcripts, locating and conferring with prior counsel, conducting prison interviews of clients, and locating and interviewing witnesses.
-Students will develop legal arguments and draft affidavits and memoranda of law in support of the motions.
+PCIC students represent our clients in teams.
+Students engage in fact investigations geared towards filing post-conviction motions by tracking down court records and transcripts, locating and conferring with prior counsel, conducting prison interviews of clients, and locating and interviewing witnesses.
+Students develop legal arguments and draft affidavits and memoranda of law.

-In addition to the case work, students will attend an hour-and-forty minute seminar once weekly.
-The seminar will involve discussions about the cases, instruction on relevant criminal law, procedure and evidence, as well as examination of policy issues related to wrongful convictions and claims of actual innocence.
+In addition to our case work, students attend an hour-and-forty minute seminar once weekly.
+In seminar we discussion the progress of our cases, as well as relevant criminal law, procedure and evidence, and we examine the policy issues related to wrongful convictions and claims of actual innocence.